top of page

 Chania's airport, good old luggage wagons

-It is located 14kms away from Chania in the Akrotiri peninsula area.
+It is located 14kms away from Chania in the Akrotiri (peninsula) area.

-The IATA code used for the international airport of Chania is CHQ.
+The IATA code used for the international airport of Chania is CHQ & the tel. is: +30 28210 83800

-During the Summer season, it is highly busy.
+Just recently renovated and largely expanded its passengers terminal, it is very busy during the Summer months.
 Charters, low cost, international & domestic flights are taking off or landing every few minutes.
-It is the 2nd busiest airport on Crete & the 6th overall in Greece.
+It is the second busiest airport on Crete & the sixth overall in Greece.
+You will not find free parking space inside the airport area but you might be lucky and find some free parking space just outside.

 Souda port of Chania